 During pregnancy, the developing tongue separates from the floor of the mouth.
 Sometimes this process is incomplete and some of the tissue remains – this is called a frenulum.
-If the frenulum interferes with the normal movement or function of the tongue, it is called “ankyloglossia”, or “tongue-tie”.
+If the frenulum interferes with the normal movement or function of the tongue, it is called “ankyloglossia”, or “tongue tie”.

 The procedure can be done during any of your appointments at the clinic.
 Your baby will be held securely by a supervising Lactation Consultant.
 She will lift your baby’s tongue firmly, exposing the frenulum and allowing for a precise incision.
 Using sterile scissors, the pediatrician will make a small cut into the frenulum followed by a quick push with his or her finger to release it completely.

-Baby’s latch may feel different immediately or it may take a few days or longer for baby to use his/her tongue differently and for the breastfeeding situation to improve.
+The baby’s latch may feel different immediately or it may take a few days or longer for baby to use his/her tongue differently and for the breastfeeding situation to improve.

 We occasionally hear that a baby is still fussy about feeding or refusing the breast the day after the procedure.
 Long-term breast refusal is very rare.